OperationCode/START_HERE/README.md

 Once you've joined Operation Code as a member, after your first PR (pull request) contribution is accepted, please fill out [this form](https://goo.gl/forms/dxbEmwMuGRrJudeK2) to get your sticker!

+# Now welcome to Operation Code!

+Welcome to [Operation Code](https://github.com/OperationCode) and thank you for your interest in contributing.
+Everything Operation Code does is open source.
+We love to receive contributions to our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the website itself.

+We've got quite a few repos, and we understand that can be overwhelming, so you can use this list to learn what the main applications are, and what languages they use.

+In addition to any of these projects, you can join our Slack channel \#oc-projects to learn how to contribute.

+If you find yourself wishing for a feature that doesn't exist, you are probably not alone!
+There are bound to be others out there with similar needs.
+Many of the features that we have today were added because our users saw the need.
+Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

+## 📝 Submission 📝

+When you're done celebrating Hacktoberfest with us, please submit your details via [this form](https://forms.gle/KLNUkrJdPgqAEDkd9) so that we can get in contact with you about shipping the prizes to you!

+## 🎁 Prizes 🎁

+- Resolve 3 issues in any one of our repositories and receive a white or black Operation Code t-shirt!
+- Merge 2 pull requests in any one of our repositories and receive a small pack of Operation Code stickers!

 # Open Source Maintenance Policy

 You can find our official [Open Source Maintenance Policy](open_source_maintenance_policy.md) in this repo.

 # Operation Code Repositories